P-Bhanu-Sohan/TradeBooks/README.md

 # TradeBooks: Simulating a Trading System

+DISCLAIMER
+* ALL DATASETS HAVE BEEN TAKEN FROM KAGGLE IN THIS PROJECT.
+NO FINANCIAL DECISIONS SHOULD BE TAKEN BASED ON THIS SIMULATION.
+THIS PROJECT DOES NOT EXECUTE REAL TRADES IN ANY WAY AND IS A SIMULATION.
+THIS IS NOT FINANCIAL ADVICE.

 ## Overview

 TradeBooks is a comprehensive, simulated algorithmic trading platform designed to demonstrate the fundamental components and interactions within a modern trading system.
 It provides a hands-on environment to explore concepts such as market data processing, order book management, trade execution, and the implementation of rule-based trading strategies.
 The system leverages Apache Kafka for robust inter-component communication, ensuring a decoupled and scalable architecture, and utilizes simple file-based storage for persistence.
 While designed for simulation, its modular structure serves as an excellent foundation for understanding the complexities of real-world trading systems.